cpp-for-yourself/lectures-and-homeworks/lectures/templates_how_classes.md

 }

 int main() {
-    // The compiler is able to figure out the types const Coordinate coordinate{42, 23};
+    // In C++17 the compiler is able to figure out the types const Coordinate coordinate{42, 23};
     coordinate.Print();
     const Coordinate other_coordinate{42.42F, 23.23F};